Document Type : Regular Article

 Abstract

 Tin oxide (SnO2) nanoparticles were synthesized via a facile chemical precipitation route using tin chloride (SnCl2•2H2O) as precursor and ammonia as precipitant.
 The as-synthesized nanoparticles were subjected to post-calcination at 300°C, 400°C and 500°C and thoroughly characterized by advanced techniques including X-ray diffraction (XRD), scanning electron microscopy (SEM), energy dispersive x-ray spectroscopy (EDS) and Fourier transform infrared (FTIR) spectroscopy.
-XRD patterns revealed the formation of tetragonal SnO2 crystalline phase with average crystallite sizes of 11.9 nm, 13.9 nm and 17.2 nm for the samples calcined at 300°C, 400°C and 500°C respectively.
+XRD patterns revealed the formation of a tetragonal SnO2 crystalline phase with average crystallite sizes of 11.9 nm, 13.9 nm, and 17.2 nm for the samples calcined at 300°C, 400°C and 500°C respectively.
 SEM micrographs demonstrated agglomerated and irregular morphology of the calcined SnO2 nanoparticles.
 FTIR spectra confirmed the presence of characteristic Sn-O and O-Sn-O vibrational modes in the calcined SnO2 samples.
 The antibacterial activity of the synthesized nanoparticles was evaluated against model Gram-negative (Escherichia coli) and Gram-positive (Staphylococcus aureus) bacterial strains by standard zone of inhibition assays.
-Remarkably, the SnO2 nanoparticles exhibited excellent antibacterial activity due to their high specific surface area.
-A systematic increase in the inhibition zone diameter was observed with decrease in crystallite size of SnO2 for both bacterial strains, suggesting an inverse relationship between crystallite size and antibacterial behavior.
+The SnO2 nanoparticles exhibited excellent antibacterial activity due to their high specific surface area.
+A systematic increase in the inhibition zone diameter was observed with a decrease in the crystallite size of SnO2 for both bacterial strains, suggesting an inverse relationship between crystallite size and antibacterial behaviour.
 The present work demonstrates a simple, eco-friendly synthesis of antibacterial SnO2 nanoparticles with controlled crystallite size by tuning the calcination temperature.

 Keywords